bee-queue/bee-queue/README.md

 - `processDelayed`: boolean.
 Activate delayed jobs once they've passed their `delayUntil` timestamp.
 - `removeOnSuccess`: boolean.
 Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
 - `removeOnFailure`: boolean.
 Enable to have this worker automatically remove its failed jobs from Redis, so as to keep memory usage down.
 This will not remove jobs that are set to retry unless they fail all their retries.
-- `catchExceptions`: boolean.
-Only enable if you want exceptions thrown by the [handler](#queueprototypeprocessconcurrency-handlerjob-done) to be caught by Bee-Queue and interpreted as job failures.
-Communicating failures via `done(err)` is preferred.
 - `redisScanCount`: number.
 For setting the value of the `SSCAN` Redis command used in `Queue#getJobs` for succeeded and failed job types.

 ### Properties